zendesk/app_scaffold/README.md

 - [ES6 (ES2015)](https://babeljs.io/docs/learn-es2015/)

-_ECMAScript 6, also known as ECMAScript 2015, is the latest version of the ECMAScript standard.
-ES6 is a significant update to the language, and the first update to the language since ES5 was standardized in 2009.
-Implementation of these features in major JavaScript engines is [underway now](http://kangax.github.io/compat-table/es6/)._
+ECMAScript 6, also known as ECMAScript 2015, is the latest version of the ECMAScript standard.
+The App Scaffold includes the [Babel compiler](https://babeljs.io/) to transpile your code to ES5.
+This allows you to use ES6 features, such as classes, arrow functions and template strings even in browsers that haven't fully implemented these features.

 - [Handlebars](http://handlebarsjs.com/) templates

-_Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
-Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be._
+Handlebars is a powerful templating library that lets you build semantic templates for your app with minimal logic.

 - [SASS](http://sass-lang.com/) stylesheets

-_Sass is an extension of CSS that adds power and elegance to the basic language.
-It allows you to use variables, nested rules, mixins, inline imports, and more, all with a fully CSS-compatible syntax._
+Sass is an extension of CSS that adds power and elegance to the basic language.
+It allows you to use variables, nested rules, mixins, inline imports, and more.

 - [Webpack](https://webpack.github.io/) module bundler

-_Webpack is a module bundler.
-It packs CommonJs/AMD modules i. e. for the browser.
-Allows to split your codebase into multiple bundles, which can be loaded on demand._
+Webpack compiles web browser applications.
+It allows splitting your source code into modules and re-use them with require and import statements.
+It also allows splitting your compiled project into separate files that are loaded on demand.

 - [Karma](http://karma-runner.github.io/) test runner

-_The main goal for Karma is to bring a productive testing environment to developers.
-The environment being one where they don't have to set up loads of configurations, but rather a place where developers can just write the code and get instant feedback from their tests.
-Because getting quick feedback is what makes you productive and creative._
+The main goal for Karma is to bring a productive testing environment to developers with minimal configuration.

 - [Jasmine](https://jasmine.github.io/) testing framework

-_Jasmine is a behavior-driven development framework for testing JavaScript code.
-It does not depend on any other JavaScript frameworks.
-It does not require a DOM.
-And it has a clean, obvious syntax so that you can easily write tests._
+Jasmine is a behavior-driven development framework for testing JavaScript code with a clean syntax.

 ## Getting Started